Battle in Shakhtarsk Raion: Savur-Mohyla

 Savur-Mohyla is a strategically important hill near the Russia–Ukraine border, and overlooks the villages of Dmytrivka and Marynivka.
 DPR-affiliated insurgents used the hill to shell the government-controlled village of Marynivka on 16 July, amidst an offensive by the insurgents on that village.
 In response, the Air Force of Ukraine attacked insurgents positions on the hill, whilst the insurgents tried to repel this attack by firing anti-aircraft guns at Air Force aeroplanes.
 Government forces that were encircled near the hill tried to break out of encirclement and rout the insurgents on it.
 Ukrainian fighter jets were shot down near the hill on 23 July.
 A report by the Ukrainian government said that the shoot-downs were caused by missiles fired from Russia.
 Insurgent commander Igor Girkin said that DPR fighters shot down one of the planes, and that the pilot ejected.
 Ukrainian forces said that they retook the hill on 28 July.
 As a result, a corridor was created to resupply units that were trapped nearby.
 Intense fighting in the area continued on 31 July.
 Insurgents attacked Ukrainian positions on the hill from the nearby city of Snizhne on 5 August.
 A spokesman for the National Security and Defence Council of Ukraine said on 6 August that Ukrainian forces on Savur-Mohyla had come into contact with pro-Russian insurgents twenty-five times in the past twenty-four hours.
 Amidst a wide counter-offensive by insurgents forces across the Donbas on 26 August, Savur-Mohyla was recaptured by DPR-affiliated forces.

 Malaysia Airlines Flight 17

-Malaysia Airlines Flight 17 was a scheduled international passenger flight from Amsterdam to Kuala Lumpur that was shot down with a Buk surface-to-air missile near Hrabove, about 10 km from Shakhtarsk, on 17 July.
+Malaysia Airlines Flight 17 was a scheduled international passenger flight from Amsterdam to Kuala Lumpur that was shot down by Russian-controlled forces with a surface-to-air missile near Hrabove, about 10 km from Shakhtarsk, on 17 July.
 All 283 passengers and 15 crew died in the shoot-down.